hmrc/common-transit-convention-traders-service-guide/source/documentation/get-support.html.md

 **[Check the CTC Traders API service availability](https://api-platform-status.production.tax.service.gov.uk/?_ga=2.145121908.112811846.1587044117-960820992.1580203223)**
 **[Check the NCTS platform service availability](https://www.gov.uk/government/publications/new-computerised-transit-system-ncts-web-service-availability-and-issues/new-computerised-transit-system-ncts-web-service-availability-and-issues)**

-### Get in touch
+### Get support

-You can get in touch our Software Development Support Team with any CTC Traders API questions and support requests.
+If you have general query about CTC Traders API, you can get in touch our Software Development Support Team with any CTC Traders API questions and support requests.
 If they can't help you themselves, they’ll find the help you need.
 You’ll get an initial response in 2 working days.
-[Get support though our online form](https://developer.service.hmrc.gov.uk/developer/support)
+[Get support though our online form](https://developer.service.hmrc.gov.uk/developer/support).

+### If you find a bug

+If you are a software developer and you have found a bug in our code, you can get in touch with our developers direct through the [GitHub Isses page](https://github.com/hmrc/common-transit-convention-traders/issues).